vertexproject/synapse/docs/synapse/userguides/design_analytical_model.rst

 This inconsistency often occurs as both the number of analysts and the number of tags increase.
 The larger the team of analysts, the more difficult it is for that team to work closely and consistently together.
-Similarly, the more tags available to represent different assessments, the fewer tags an analyst can work with and apply within a given time frame.
+Similarly, the more tags available to represent different assessments, the fewer tags an analyst can reasonably work with.
 In both cases, analysts may tend to drift towards analytical tasks that are most immediately relevant to their work or most interesting to them – thus losing sight of the collective analytical goals of the entire team.

 Consider an example of tracking Internet domains that masquerade as legitimate companies for malicious purposes.
 If some analysts are annotating this data but others are not, your ability to answer questions about this data is skewed.
 Let’s say